sherryrich/gymbag/README.md

 ### Messaging
 #### Users are informed of appropriate messaging throughtout the website.
 Examples below
+Related user story:
+* As a website user I want to be able to receive appropriate messaging throughout the site [#43](https://github.com/sherryrich/gymbag/issues/43)

 * Message shown when submitting a date in the past on

 ![Preview](https://github.com/sherryrich/gymbag/blob/main/docs/error_date_passed_message.JPG)